Sloshing, Steklov and corners: Asymptotics of sloshing eigenvalues: Proof of Theorem

 We have now shown that $I(\zeta)$ is the sum of $-\mu\log\zeta$, a holomorphic function zero at the origin, and a term bounded in absolute value by $C|\zeta|^{2\mu}$.
 Taking the Taylor series of the holomorphic function, separating out the finitely many terms which are not $O(|\zeta|^{2\mu})$, and calling them $p(\zeta)$ completes the proof.

 It remains to extend the argument outside the positive real half-plane.
 Let $h(\zeta)=I(\zeta)+\mu\log\zeta$.
 Then we know that $h(\zeta)$ is holomorphic in a disk with the exception of a branch cut, and it continues across the branch cut because $I(\zeta)$ does.
 We also know, from the first line on p.
-353 of \cite{peters}, that for all $\zeta$ away from the branch cut,
+353 of \cite{peters}, that for all $\zeta$ away from the branch cut \footnote{The authors would like to thank Marcello Malagutti for pointing out that the exponential in the right-hand side of the formula was missing in the published version of the paper.
+This does not affect the statement of Lemma \ref{lem:A4}, and its proof is adjusted accordingly.},

 Applying this gives an equivalent relation for $h(\zeta)$, noting that $\er^{2\ir\alpha\mu}=\er^{\ir \pi}=-1$: